 General provisions

 1. Each regulatory authority shall specify, after consulting relevant system operators and power-generating facility owners and other stakeholders whom it deems affected by this Regulation, the criteria for granting derogations pursuant to Articles 62 and 63.
-It shall publish those criteria on its website and notify them to the Commission within nine months of the entry into force of this Regulation.
+It shall publish those criteria on its website, including information regarding how and to whom a derogation request should be submitted, and notify them to the Commission within nine months of the entry into force of this Regulation.
 The Commission may require a regulatory authority to amend the criteria if it considers that they are not in line with this Regulation.
 This possibility to review and amend the criteria for granting derogations shall not affect the derogations already granted which shall continue to apply until the scheduled expiry date as detailed in the decision granting the exemption.

 2. If the regulatory authority deems that it is necessary due to a change in circumstances relating to the evolution of system requirements, it may review and amend at most once every year the criteria for granting derogations in accordance with paragraph 1.
 Any changes to the criteria shall not apply to derogations for which a request has already been made.